QylinFly/role-permission/README.md

 $user->can('edit articles');
 ```

-If you are using a Laravel version lower than 5.2.28, and want a drop-in middleware to check permissions, check out our authorize package: https://github.com/spatie/laravel-authorize
+If you are using a Laravel version lower than 5.2.28, and want a drop-in middleware to check permissions, check out our authorize package: https://github.com/Qylinfly/laravel-authorize

-Spatie is webdesign agency in Antwerp, Belgium.
+Qylinfly is webdesign agency in Antwerp, Belgium.
 You'll find an overview of all
-our open source projects [on our website](https://spatie.be/opensource).
+our open source projects [on our website](https://Qylinfly.be/opensource).

 ## Postcardware

 You're free to use this package (it's [MIT-licensed](LICENSE.md)), but if it makes it to your production environment you are required to send us a postcard from your hometown, mentioning which of our package(s) you are using.

-Our address is: Spatie, Samberstraat 69D, 2060 Antwerp, Belgium.
+Our address is: Qylinfly, Samberstraat 69D, 2060 Antwerp, Belgium.

 The best postcards will get published on the open source page on our website.